nasuni-labs/nasuni-dashboards/README.md

   ```

 ## Adding Edge Appliances
-It is easy to add performance monitoring for newly-deployed Edge Appliances.
+It is easy to add performance monitoring for newly deployed Edge Appliances.

 1. Edit telegraf.conf using the instructions above.
 In the **[inputs.snmp]** section, update the **agents** value to include the additional Edge Appliance monitor and save the changes.
 (Note that the last entry does not need a trailing comma.)

-2. Restart the Telegraf servcie using the instructions above.
+2. Restart the Telegraf service using the instructions above.

 ## Removing Stale Edge Appliances

-When decommissioning a Nasuni Edge Appliance, it is good to clean up the InfluxDB database to save disk space and remove stale data from Grafana.
+When decommissioning a Nasuni Edge Appliance, cleaning up the InfluxDB database to save disk space and remove stale data from Grafana is good.

 1. To remove the Nasuni Edge Appliance IP or FQDN from Telegraf, edit the telegraf.conf file.